 Mash is referring to mashed potatoes.
 No surprise that my Classic Mashed Potato recipe is AH-MAZING and my Granny’s recipe.
 I wish I could have a dollar for every potato I’ve peeled to make mashed potatoes.

-Absolutely.
-Make a side of low-carb cauliflower mash and enjoy with the bangers.
+For anyone who follows a low-carb diet, use almond flour instead of all-purpose flour.
+Instead of mashed potatoes, make low-carb cauliflower mash and enjoy with the bangers.

 A few of my Irish meal recipes I hope you try: